On the Complexity of Telephone Broadcasting: From Cacti to Bounded Pathwidth Graphs: Preliminaries

 \section{Preliminaries}

-\tododone{add citation} \begin{definition}[\cite{hedetniemi1988broadsurvey}] The \emph{\telebr} problem takes as input a connected graph $G=(V, E)$ and a vertex $s \in V$, where $s$ is the source of some information that it needs to disseminate through all other vertices in $V$.
-The broadcasting protocol is synchronous, i.e., it occurs in discrete rounds.
+For a positive integer $n$, we use notation $[n]$ to denote $\{1,2,\ldots, n\}$.
+Also, we use $[i,j]$ to refer to denote $\{i,i+1,\ldots, j\}$.
+For a graph $G$, we use $G\setminus \{v\}$ to refer to the subgraph of $G$ induced by all vertices of $G$ except $v$. \begin{definition}[\cite{hedetniemi1988broadsurvey}] An instance $(G,s)$ of the \emph{\telebr} problem is defined by a connected, undirected, and unweighted graph $G=(V, E)$ and a vertex $s \in V$, where $s$ is the only informed vertex.
+The broadcasting protocol is synchronous and occurs in discrete rounds.
 In each round, an informed vertex can inform at most one of its uninformed neighbors.
-The goal is to broadcast the message to the whole graph in the minimum number of rounds. \end{definition}
+The goal is to broadcast the message as quickly as possible so that all vertices in $V$ get informed in the minimum number of rounds. \end{definition}

+A broadcast scheme describes the ordering at which each vertex informs its neighbors.
+One can describe a broadcast scheme $S$ with a \emph{broadcast tree}, which is a spanning tree of $G$ rooted at source $s$; if a vertex $u$ is informed through vertex $v$, then $u$ will be a child of $v$ in the broadcast tree.
+Given that the optimal broadcast scheme of trees can be computed in linear time, a broadcast tree can fully describe the broadcast scheme.
+We use $\bropt(G,s)$ to refer to the number of rounds in the optimal broadcast scheme.

 \begin{definition} \emph{Cactus graphs} are connected graphs in which any two simple cycles have at most one vertex in common. \end{definition}